 Bhutanese festivals or tsechus are staged all over the mountain Kingdom of Bhutan.
 Teschus are integral to Bhutanese culture and take place everywhere from tiny, isolated villages to some of the country’s largest dzongs (monasteries).
-People travel from all over the country to celebrate and increasingly, these colourful events are attracting visitors from around the world.
+People travel from all over the country to celebrate and increasingly, these colorful events are attracting visitors from around the world.

 Tsechus are a wonderful way to experience and gain an insight into this unique culture.
-Whether visiting a large festival or a smaller, more intimate tsechu you will be thrilled with a captivating mix of sound, colour and atmosphere.
-I’ve organised a number of once-in-a-lifetime trips to Bhutan for clients and they have been so taken with what they saw, that I have arranged for them to return a year later.
+Whether visiting a large festival or a smaller, more intimate tsechu you will be thrilled with a captivating mix of sound, color and atmosphere.
+I’ve organized a number of once-in-a-lifetime trips to Bhutan for clients and they have been so taken with what they saw, that I have arranged for them to return a year later.